Probesys/agentj/app/README.md

-# Agent-J -Antispam with human authentification
+# AgentJ -Antispam with human authentification

-Agent-J is an open source web application,written inPHP and based on the symfony framework.
+AgentJ is an open source web application,written inPHP and based on the symfony framework.
 This web application is designed to configure and manage Amavisd-new.

 Amavisd-new is an interface between an MTA (Mail Trasnport Agent such as PostFix) and various content filter (antivirus, antispam,..) such as SpamAssassin an ClamAV